 Bruising in the skin and cracked ribs can happen.
 Hernias can also result.

 Stress incontinence (leaking urine) is common in women during coughing spasms.
 It is only temporary.

 Only a small number of people get complications from whooping cough.
 About 1% of clinically diagnosed cases in my experience.
 If you only count hospital cases or laboratory proven cases, (which are going to be the more severe cases,) the proportion of those with complications is greater.
 But you can only get a true perspective if ALL cases that occur are counted.

 This is where many published figures are misleading and may lead you to believe that whooping cough has a high rate of complications.
 Because whooping cough goes unrecognised much of the time official figures tend to exaggerate the severity and underestimate the incidence (the number of cases).

 In my published study of 500 consecutive cases in an English village over 20 years, only 1 in 100 developed significant complications such as pneumonia.
 NHS website page on pneumonia

 Very young babies can die of whooping cough (1 in 100 approximately in developed countries with state of the art care)

 The worst complication is death.
 This is rare except in young babies for whom it is a more exhausting illness than some can stand.
-In babies it can lead to respiratory failure, convulsions and coma from encephalopathy.
+In babies it can lead to pulmonary hypertension, respiratory failure, convulsions and coma from encephalopathy in addition to pneumonia.

 It is thought that some very young babies who get it, do not cough at all, but simply stop breathing.